Insight · Government · Saudi Arabia

 Measuring Saudi Arabia’s government open data maturity

-A new readiness framework applied across 38 entities (24 ministries and 14 major independent authorities and platforms) reveals a familiar pattern — world-class governance architecture, uneven entity-level practice, and an unresolved tension between transparency and cybersecurity.
+A readiness framework applied across 38 entities (24 ministries and 14 major independent authorities) reveals familiar patterns.

 Published April 2026